glpi-project/doc/source/modules/configuration/asset_definitions/asset_definitions.rst

    :alt: Hide a custom field
    :scale: 100 %

-* Then, click on the bin.
+* Then, click on the trashbin icon.
 Note that this action is irreversible

 .. image:: images/delete_field.png
    :alt: Delete a custom field